ossdhaval/mysite/source/while-coding/ai/index.md

 - MCP : [Microsoft : MCP for beginners](https://www.youtube.com/playlist?list=PLlrxD0HtieHjYfVUpGl_-ai7D6FRBjV-d) and [repo for hands-on](https://github.com/microsoft/mcp-for-beginners/tree/main)

+### ai agent vs NHI

+Traditional softwre or NHI is deterministic: we know what each software/NHI will do.
+All the logical paths are known, and so all the possible actions.

+ai-agent is undeterministic: we don't know what each agent will do.
+Because agent's brain is LLM, which is undeterministic.
+It may ask agent to do anything.
+And agent may perform that actions.
+So, it is not deterministic.

 ### Agents

 - when you do not need agents: https://www.perplexity.ai/search/do-i-need-an-ai-agent-to-integ-RuuKb2rTQSWcHG1yn0MGKA